Jayson-WCS/template-fs/README.md

 1. Clone the repository to your local machine using `git clone`.
 2. Navigate to the project directory and install dependencies using `npm install`.
+3. Do not forget to modify your credentials according to the `.env.sample` file.
-3. Start the development server with `npm run start`.
+4. Start the development server with `npm run start`.

 ## Features

 - View a list of my projects and click on each project to see more details.
 - Learn about my skills, experiences, and achievements.
 - Easily contact me through the provided contact form.
-- Responsive design to ensure a seamless experience on different devices.

 ## Contact